d4mp3/GLDAS-Data-Pipeline/README.md

 ## Project Overview
 The project involves orchestrating the execution of data pipelines to retrieve, process, and store precipitation data from the GLDAS API.
 These data pipelines will operate on daily and monthly cycles, ensuring the availability of up-to-date and aggregated data for analysis and visualization purposes.
 The ultimate goal is to store the processed data on the Google Cloud Platform for efficient storage, retrieval, and analysis, culminating in the creation of interactive dashboards.

+## Data Pipeline
+The data pipeline operates on a batch processing model, handling both daily and monthly frequencies seamlessly.

 ## Implementation Approach
 1. **Jupyter Notebook**: Include a Jupyter Notebook presenting a simpler version of data retrieval from the GLDAS API and visualization of the retrieved data using charts.
 This notebook serves as a demonstration of the data retrieval and visualization process for educational and exploratory purposes.
 2. **Data Retrieval**: Utilize the GLDAS API to fetch precipitation data specifically for the city of Warsaw.